Environment, Social, and Governance Policy

 Strategic Overview

-At Oberweis Asset Management (OAM), we employ fundamental analysis in making our investment decisions.
+At Oberweis Asset Management, we employ fundamental analysis in making our investment decisions.
+As part of our fiduciary duty to clients, we seek to enhance returns and reduce risk.
 Our process is designed to analyze businesses from several angles, providing us a well-rounded understanding of a company’s risks and opportunities.
 Ultimately, we aim to assess whether the business is durable and capable of sustaining high returns on capital over time.
-In this regard, we believe that environmental, social, and governance (ESG) issues can potentially affect the risk and return profiles of our investments and, therefore, we consider ESG issues in our fundamental analysis.
+In this regard, we believe that responsible investment (RI) and environmental, social, and governance (ESG) issues can potentially affect the risk and return profiles of our investments and, therefore, we consider ESG issues in our fundamental analysis.
+As a firm, we believe in the following guiding principles for the process of ESG assessment:

 ESG Integration